nerdschoolbergen/javascript-best-practices/exercise-1/README.md

 }
 ```

-:book: The `brace-style` rule defaults to a style called _one true brace style_, which is the most common brace style in JavaScript and corresponds with how the return statement is formatted.
+:book: The [`brace style`](https://eslint.org/docs/rules/brace-style) rule defaults to a style called _one true brace style_, which is the most common brace style in JavaScript and corresponds with how the return statement is formatted.

 :pencil2: Open the `exercise-1.js` code again and you should see that Atom will
 notify you that the opening curly braces for the functions are misplaced.